mflowgen/mflowgen/README.md

 The ASIC Design Kit (ADK) is a standard interface to all process technology libraries and variables used across all ASIC scripts in the tool flow.
-The ADK interface should remain constant regardless of where the actual packages and IP libraries are downloaded and how they are organized.
+The ADK interface remains constant regardless of where the actual packages and IP libraries are downloaded and how they are organized.
 The ADK may include process technology files, physical IP libraries (e.g., IO cells, standard cells, memory compilers), as well as physical verification decks (e.g., Calibre DRC/LVS).

-In the provided open-source 45nm ADK, all kits and libraries are placed into the directory `adks/freepdk-45nm/pkgs` in a relatively unorganized manner (just untar them).
-We create new ADK "views" into these packages for different purposes by making subdirectories containing consistently named symlinks to vendor files.
+mflow ships with an open-source 45nm ADK assembled from FreePDK45 version 1.4 and the NanGate Open Cell Library.
+We place all kits and libraries into the directory `adks/freepdk-45nm/pkgs` in a relatively unorganized manner (just untar them).
+We then create different "views" into these packages for different purposes (e.g., front-end only, targeting open-source toolchains, targeting commercial toolchains) by creating subdirectories with different sets of symlinks to the vendor files.

 Here is the "view-tiny" interface to the 45nm ADK containing only the files needed by the open-source ASIC flow tools: